Complementary Two-Particle Correlation Observables for Relativistic Nuclear Collisions: Introduction

 We derive this result in Sec.~\ref{sec:sumrule}.
 When each observable is measured individually, (\ref{eq:sumrule}) provides a previously unknown validation.
 Additionally, theoretical and phenomenological models that demonstrate good agreement with one observable can now use that comparison as a benchmark for simultaneously addressing the other observables.
-Importantly, each observable potentially represents a different physics effect, and with (\ref{eq:sumrule}), one observable can be decomposed into the contributions from each different effect.
+Importantly, each observable potentially represents a different physics effect; with (\ref{eq:sumrule}), one observable can be decomposed into the contributions from each different effect.

-In Sec.~\ref{sec:ISM} we calculate Eqs.~(\ref{eq:Dint})-(\ref{eq:Cint}) in a general independent source model (ISM) then choose wounded nucleon sources as a test case.
-A deviation of experimental measurement form the ISM may signal novel physics such as incomplete thermalization or the existence of critical fluctuations.
-In Sec.~\ref{sec:results}, we compare the ISM to simulated data generated with PYTHIA 8.2 \cite{Sjostrand:2014zea} for several collision energies in \pp~collisions, as well as in $AA$ collisions using the Angantyr model \cite{Bierlich:2018xfw}.
+In Sec.~\ref{sec:results}, we compare an Independent Source Model (ISM) to simulated data generated with PYTHIA 8.2 \cite{Sjostrand:2014zea} for several collision energies in \pp~collisions, as well as in $AA$ collisions using the Angantyr model \cite{Bierlich:2018xfw}.
+A deviation of experimental measurement from the ISM may signal novel physics.
 The Angantyr model for heavy-ion collisions uses a superposition of nucleon-nucleon sub-collision model, similar to the wounded nucleon model, and allows for fluctuating positions of nucleons in the target and projectile nuclei.
 Additionally, multi-patron interactions and fluctuations exist in individual nucleon-nucleon sub-collisions.
-PYTHIA and Angantyr do not include any mechanism for collective expansion in \pp~or $AA$ collisions, therefore our calculations from simulated events provide a direct comparison to ISM results.
+PYTHIA and Angantyr do not include any mechanism for collective expansion in \pp~or $AA$ collisions, therefore our calculations from simulated events provide a good comparison to ISM results.
 Furthermore, the lack of collective effects makes the PYTHIA/Angantyr results an important baseline for experimental measurement.
 Using PYTHIA/Angantyr, we demonstrate the relationship (\ref{eq:sumrule}), and calculate the first estimate of \D, which we find to be non-zero and positive.